-Syed has significant experience throughout Africa and Asia in M&E and results measurement.
-In his current position, Sufi coordinates and oversees all monitoring and evaluation efforts including socioeconomic impact assessments, KPI development, log frame reporting and data collection.
+Syed has significant experience throughout Africa and Asia in Monitoring and Evaluation (M&E) and results measurement.
+Within TWFA, Sufi coordinates and oversees all M&E efforts including socioeconomic impact assessments, KPI development, log frame reporting and data collection.
 He also supports the design of programme interventions and broader learning for the industry.

 David has decades of experience as a senior tea executive in Kenya.
 He currently serves as head of the Chai Project in Tanzania, in which he leads strategic development as well as implementation oversight of the technical portfolio.
 David also serves as the point of contact with Government of Tanzania and co-investment partners in-country.